gilsani/PubSub/README.md

 * Subscribe - Listen for events with a certain signature and perform some action when they are received.
 Mulitple subscribers can be listening for the same event.
 * Publish - Publish an event for listeners to act upon.
 If no listeners have subscribed then the event is ignored.

+The PubSubService is a static class with Subscribe and Publish methods.

+Events have a string key parameter that is used as way to address events.
+The Subscribe and Publish methods use generic parameters to further control how events are delivered - two events with the same key text but different generic type arguments will not be delivered to the same subscriber.

 ####The API:
 ```cshapr
 * Subscribe (object subscriber, string key, Action callback)